“Won’t look like rain. Won’t look like snow.

 Sean Malone begins a predictably tendentious essay, Arguing with Republicans, with a claim I see, read, or hear all the time when people explain why they actually spend time arguing with the colonized minds of the Left.
 He cites the irritating situation of

-“debating with leftists, liberals and progressives who’s poor grasp of economics and annoying tendency to support style over substance has turned a good many of them into socialist weasels.
+“For the last few years, it seems like all I’ve done is debate with leftists, liberals and progressives who’s poor grasp of economics and annoying tendency to support style over substance has turned a good many of them into socialist weasels.”

 I’ve read, known, lived with, talked with and to LeftLibProgs since I was an undergraduate at UC Berkeley.
 That phase of my ignorant youth included a whole raft of demented Young Socialists, Latter-Day Wobblies, du Bois Clubs, and seedy Communists right down to the execrable Bettina Aptheker, demented daughter of high-ranking American communists and first cousins Fay Philippa Aptheker and Herbert Aptheker.

-The justification for the destruction of all capitalist systems and, in train, the United States for Bettina was never “for the greater good,” although she was articulate enough to spin this straw into gold for the kids that listened to her.
-Instead it was always for the good of “The Party” which, at that time, included her family pretty much in the way that Saddam Hussain’s economic plan for the future of Iraq centered on his family.
-LeftLibProgism was then, as it is now, just a gangster play.
+The justification for the destruction of capitalist systems and the United States for Bettina was never “for the greater good,” although she was articulate enough to spin this straw into gold for the kids that listened to her.
+Instead, it was always for the good of “The Party” which, at that time, included her family pretty much in the way that Saddam Hussain’s economic plan for the future of Iraq centered on his family.
+LeftLibProgism was then, as it is now, just a gangster’s riff.
 It always has been anywhere it has been implemented.

 Whenever the objection is made that LeftLibProgism has failed everywhere it has been tried, the response is always that it just wasn’t tried on a large enough scale.
 This is the argument that the cure for bad pop music is to just make it louder.
 The implied endgame is that only when the entire world is remade in the LeftLibProg model, “world without end always,” will the promised utopia arrive.
 Hence the wrecking ball of LeftLibProg economics must be swung against the pillars of civilization until the whole structure comes tumbling in upon itself.
 With help from the scions of greed at the far end of maxi-capitalism this vision currently has a whisper of a hope of actually happening.

-This is why the sclerotic public unions here and abroad are so increasingly violent and strident in their demands.
-It’s an economics not based on a rising capitalist tide lifts all boats, but one based on the ancient dictum of Lenin: Who-Whom?
+This is why the leftprogs here and abroad are so increasingly violent and strident in their demands.
+Theirs is an economics not based on a rising capitalist tide lifting all boats, but one based on the ancient dictum of Lenin: Who-Whom?

-Neither is this class that would be masters about “style over substance.”
-They are about using the “style over substance” on it’s infinite number of chestless and thoughtless acolytes to bring the “substance” of “The Party” into power, and to keeping “The Party” in power.
+Neither are these power-mad insects really about “style over substance.”
+They are about using the “style over substance” on their chestless and thoughtless acolytes to bring “The Party” into power, and to keep “The Party” in power.
 Kids and adult-adolescents may think it’s about “The Family of Man” and “the greater good,” but it’s really always and eternally about “Who-Whom?”
-The leadership of the LeftLibProgs knows their economics right down to the last pile of ash in the ovens of Auschwitz and the last shattered skull in the muck of The Killing Fields.
+The leadership of the LeftLibProgs knows their Iron Lung Economics right down to the last pile of ash in the ovens of Auschwitz and the last shattered skull in the muck of The Killing Fields.
+You’re next.